Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Limitations of Martini Mapper

 While the automated framework substantially advances the process of generating Martini~3 coarse-grained models, several important limitations remain.
 The first limitation we want to discuss is related to our bead dictionary.
 As a result, the current ruleset is most reliable for molecules dominated by carbon (C), oxygen (O), and nitrogen (N), and less robust when encountering sulfur-, phosphorus-, or halogen-containing fragments, or other motifs not present in the original dataset.
 Therefore, it is fundamentally more successful in mapping, which is tied to the coverage of its bead dictionary.
-To explain this limit in detail, for the Bereau training set, 574 out of 653 molecules (87.9\%) could be mapped without error, whereas for the independent 2D, Kaggle, and TPCN test sets the overall mappability (including DBBT), ranging from about 37\% for the chemically diverse Kaggle set to 75\% for the 2D benchmark.
-These numbers explain both the strength of the general algorithm and the need to expand the dictionary with additional rules to achieve more wider coverage.

-Beyond the scope of the dictionary, the mapping procedure itself introduces algorithmic constraints.
+The mapping procedure itself introduces algorithmic constraints.
 The strict requirement that path lengths within a bead remain three bonds or fewer ensures physical plausibility, but it can also exclude chemically reasonable mappings for highly branched structures or unusual topologies.
 Enforcing molecular symmetry can fail when stereocenters or asymmetric substituents are present, since chirality is not explicitly represented.
 Recursive splitting of large fragments may yield multiple mathematically valid partitions, but the current algorithm lacks a mechanism to rank these alternatives by chemical realism.
-These issues illustrate the rigidity of rule-based mapping and explore the need for future refinements.
+These features reflect the deterministic and rule-based nature of the present implementation.